Appalachian Power representatives plan upgrades to the electric transmission system in Roanoke County.

 The Glenmary Substation Project involves building Appalachian Power’s new office, a substation and approximately a quarter of a mile of transmission line in the Roanoke County Center for Research and Technology off of Glenmary Road.

 Company representatives expect construction to begin in Spring 2021 and conclude by the end of 2021.

 Appalachian Power representatives invite community members and landowners to learn more about the project via the "Virtual Open House" through October 9, 2020.
-To provide feedback or ask questions use the "Contact Us" page or call 833-313-3743.
+To provide feedback or ask questions use the contact form below or call 833-313-3743.

 Crews plan to build the transmission line using lattice towers within the Roanoke County Center for Research and Technology.